 I have yet to try this because everyone knows better than to invite me to something fancy, but I definitely will for my upcoming engagement party to the hot guy from Calle 13.
 Just have to wait for him to call.

 Gwinnie Bee (specifically for sizes 10–32; finally people are paying attention to the average size of the American woman!)

 - Bag Borrow or Steal

 6. Ethical Brands

 Buying new clothes is the last resort in my book, but sometimes it is necessary.
 I draw the always-buy-used line at underwear, swimwear and socks (ew).
 I also look extra hard for lightly used white clothing, but every once in a while I find it necessary to buy that new too.

 It seems like every day a new “ethical” brand has popped up on the scene.
 There is no way I can list them all, but here are some of the favorites.

-- Patagonia: These guys are basically the holy grail of ethical manufacturing and eco-materials.
+Patagonia: These guys are basically the holy grail of ethical manufacturing and eco-materials.
 It’s too bad they make fleece vests and ski pants and not crop tops or mesh jumpsuits because I would buy the hell out of everything they made.
 I still try to buy from them whenever possible, but the truth is it’s designed more for my flute teacher from 7th grade than for me.
-(Update: pretty much as soon as I wrote this, I readthis article about some of Patagonia’s suppliers using forced labor.
-That they’ve uncovered this issue at all is a testament to their commitment to ethical sourcing, but the fact that they can’t figure out how to fix it is depressing.
-Even more reason to only buy new clothes when you really have to.)

 Here are some other guides you might want to check out.
 Full disclosure, I definitely see a few companies on these lists that I don’t agree with.
 So as with everything, use your best judgement.

 What else would you add to this list?
-I’d love to hear how you shop responsibly.
+I’d love to hear what you do to shop responsibly.
 Comment below.